Bulkowski’s Market & Stock Trend Study

 Test 4 showed that a falling market resulted in the fewest number of losing trades and a rising market had the most winning and most losing trades.
 As the moving average lengthens in a rising market, the number of winning trades also increases.

 Test 5.
-Using the stock instead of the index as the moving average, I found similar results as in test 4.
+Applying the moving average to the stock instead of the index, I found similar results as in test 4.
 A stock trending up on the buy date resulted in the highest percentage of losing trades.
 More trades were profitable if the stock trended lower on the buy date using the 50- and 200-day moving averages.
 The 10-day moving average with an upward trend on the buy date showed more winning trades.

 I used most of my stock trades for which there were price data available and the S&P 500 index in the test.
 This amounted to 323 trades from December 1982 to June 2007.
 I used 3 exponential moving averages (individually, not in combination) in both the stock and index: 10 day, 50 day, and 200 day, chosen arbitrarily, but they are popular settings.